Here are some common mistakes bakers make. Let's fix them.

 You must consider the temperature of your batter, what kind of pan you're baking in -metal, glass, silicone, how large your oven is, and how much you're trying to bake at once.

 If a recipe calls for 2 cake layers, and you're baking 4, baking times will increase.
-Likewise, if you're baking in silicone bakeware, baking time will increase because you'll be missing heat conduction through the sides of the pan since silicone is an effective insulator.
+Likewise, if you're baking in silicone bakeware, baking time will increase because you'll miss heat conduction through the sides of the pan since silicone is an effective insulator.

 If your oven runs hot, the baking time will probably be less than the recipe states.
 You can see the problem.